-Wall Street dips on risks linked to reopening of economy
+S&P 500 subdued on risks linked to reopening of economy

 Wuhan reported its first cluster of coronavirus infections since a lockdown on the city, stoking concerns of a wider resurgence.

-Leading U.S. infectious disease expert Anthony Fauci on Tuesday warned Congress that while the federal government is working to help manufacture a vaccine against the new coronavirus, its development “might take some time” to come to market.
+Also on Tuesday, leading U.S. infectious disease expert Anthony Fauci warned that while the federal government is working to help manufacture a vaccine against the new coronavirus, its development “might take some time” to come to market.

 According to a report before the hearing, Fauci warned that moving too quickly to ease restrictions on business and social life will put lives at risk from the pandemic and hamper the economic recovery.